-Banstead Commons Conservators was set up as a result of the Metropolitan Commons (Banstead) Supplemental Act of 1893 and related to four areas of common land; Banstead Heath, Banstead Downs, Park Downs and Burgh Heath.
+Banstead Commons Conservators were set up as a result of the Metropolitan Commons (Banstead) Supplemental Act of 1893 and related to four areas of common land: Banstead Heath, Banstead Downs, Park Downs and Burgh Heath.
 The Act conferred a statutory duty upon the Conservators to ensure safe and free public access to the four commons and to protect them from damage and trespass.
-Further details of the Banstead Commons

-Conservators and their activities can be found at; http://www.bansteadcommonsconservators.co.uk/.
+Further details of the Banstead Commons Conservators and their activities can be found at www.bansteadcommons.org.uk

-Appendix 2: Park Downs HLS agreement mapping
+Appendix 2: Park Downs HLS agreement mapping and management prescriptions